olvaffe/olv-notes/firmwares/u-boot.md

   - `setenv bootcmd '...'` for semicolon-separated commands
   - `setenv bootargs '...'` for kernel cmdline
   - it will run `boot` after the delay
-- Login
+- On my testing machine,
+  - u-boot is really slow because of fb init and updates
+  - there is no `saveenv`
+  - mmc is not supported; has to use usb storage
+  - loading kernel/initramfs to 0x1000000/0x2000000 does not work
+    - initramfs seems to be corrupted
+  - `console=ttyS0,115200` stops working after switching from Debian kernel to Arch kernel
+    - probably just a loglevel issue?
-  - booting from usb storage, login takes ~20 seconds for some reason
+  - login takes ~20 seconds for some unknown reason

 ## Old